florinpop17/app-ideas/README.md

 If the information from this repo was useful to you in any way, make sure you give it a star 🌟, this way others can find it and benefit too!
 Together we can grow and make our community better! :smiley:

 Do you have any suggestions on how we could improve this project overall?
-Let me know!
-I'd love to hear your feedback!
+Let us know!
+We'd love to hear your feedback!

 ### Main Contributors 🙂🙂